Fama–French three-factor model: Background and development

 Here r is the portfolio's expected rate of return, R_{f} is the risk-free return rate, and R_{m} is the return of the market portfolio.
 The "three factor" β is analogous to the classical β but not equal to it, since there are now two additional factors to do some of the work.
 SMB stands for "Small [market capitalization] Minus Big" and HML for "High [book-to-market ratio] Minus Low"; they measure the historic excess returns of small caps over big caps and of value stocks over growth stocks, alpha is the error term.

+Fama and French defined the factors SMB and HML by constructing value-weighted portfolios based on breakpoints of the market capitalization and book-to-market (BTM) ratio.
+First, all NYSE, Amex, and NASDAQ stocks are split into the groups small and big using the median NYSE market capitalization, with small being stocks below, and big above the median.
+Second, NYSE, Amex and NASDAQ stocks are categorized into low, medium, and high book-to-market equity.
+These groups are defined by the ranked (i.e. from highest to lowest) BTM ratio of NYSE stocks.
+Low stocks are the bottom 30%, medium are the middle 40%, and high are the top 30%.
+Firms with a negative book value of equity were excluded from calculating the original breakpoints and portfolios.
+The groups are then used to form six portfolios, one for each combination of market capitalization and BTM ratio.

+The factors are then determined by the simple average portfolio returns.
+SMB is defined as the difference between the average return of all small portfolios and the average return of all big portfolios.
+HML describes the difference between the average high and average low portfolio returns.

-These factors are calculated with combinations of portfolios composed by ranked stocks (BtM ranking, Cap ranking) and available historical market data.
-Historical values may be accessed on Kenneth French's web page.
+Historical factor values may be accessed on Kenneth French's web page.
 Moreover, once SMB and HML are defined, the corresponding coefficients b_{s} and b_{v} are determined by linear regressions and can take negative values as well as positive values.